lromerio/SpyVR/README.md

 #### Main Objects
 - A computer
 - A printer
-- A Key
+- A key
 - Alarm cables

 #### _VR player_ tasks
-- Find the computer ID and communicate it to the _Oracle player_.
+- Find the computer ID and communicate it to the _Oracle player_
 - Find the key
 - Find the alarm cables and use the key to open the "cable box"
 - Cut the correct cables in order to deactivate the alarm